$1.1T Market by 2032

 To understand what SaaS application development is, we first need to understand what SaaS really means and what are SaaS products.

 SaaS, as its full form suggests, is software as a service.
 To add, a SaaS product is a cloud-based software solution hosted online, but not on internal company servers.
-Instead of purchasing the software outright, users pay a subscription fee to access it via a web browser or app, which they can cancel anytime.
+Instead of purchasing the software outright, users pay a subscription fee to access it via a web browser or app — which is why SaaS products are fundamentally delivered through web application development, built to be browser-accessible, scalable, and continuously updated.
 So basically, this model eliminates the need for businesses to invest heavily in IT infrastructure while ensuring smooth, uninterrupted software updates that enhance functionality without disrupting user experience.

 Now, there are several ways SaaS application development may differ from the generic software or app development, because of how it behaves.
 We’ll share a few additional points, not covered above: